-Browser Viewer Description AMC Recommended viewer in Windows Internet Explorer (H.264/MPEG-4/Motion JPEG).
+Browser Viewer Description AMC Recommended viewer in Windows Internet Explorer (MPEG-4/H.264/Motion JPEG).
 QuickTime H.264 and MPEG-4.
 Windows Internet Explorer Java applet A slower imaging alternative to AMC.
-Requires one of the following client: JVM (J2SE) 1.4.2 or higher JRE (J2SE) 5.0 or higher JVM (J2SE) 1.4.2 or higher Still image Displays still images only.
+Requires one of the following installed on the client: • JVM (J2SE) 1.4.2 or higher • JRE (J2SE) 5.0 or higher Still image Displays still images only.
 Hit the Refresh button in your browser to view a new image.
 Server Push Recommended viewer for other browsers (Motion JPEG).
 QuickTime MPEG-4 and H.264.
 Other browsers Java applet A slower imaging alternative to Server Push (Motion JPEG only).
 Still image Displays still images only.
 Hit the Refresh button in your browser to view a new image.